servalproject/batphone/CURRENT-RELEASE.md

 permission, but will be limited to using an existing WiFi home network or hot spot, and may not work altogether.

+Serval Mesh will interfere with the normal operation of your Android device.
+In particular, while activated, it will take control of your device's WiFi network and use it to contact other Serval Mesh devices in the vicinity.
+This will cut it off from any existing WiFi network.

-Serval Mesh telephony is a "best effort" service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE RELIED UPON for emergencies in place of carrier-grade communications systems.
+Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE RELIED UPON for emergencies in place of carrier-grade communications systems.
 The Serval Project cannot be held responsible for any performance or